Richard Walter (writer): Career

 Walter lectures on screenwriting and storytelling throughout North America and the world.
 He has written numerous feature assignments for the major studios and has sold material to all of the Big Three television networks.
 He has also written many informational, educational and corporate films, and is a 30-year member of the Writers Guild of America.
 He has conducted master classes in London, Paris, Jerusalem, Madrid, Rio de Janeiro, Mexico City, Beijing and Hong Kong.

 Walter is also a pop culture critic and media pundit on entertainment history-related topics, such as anti-Americanism and Hollywood, screenwriting as a career, film production and politics.
 Walter is also a court authorized expert in intellectual property law, in particular plagiarism and copyright infringement.

 In December 2024, Walter published his latest work Deadpan, a satire novel released by Hersey Press.
 The novel was inspired by Kafka's The Metamorphosis in which a man wakes up to turn into an insect.
 Walter used this inspiration to turn his main character in the book who wakes up one day and transform from a car dealer who has anti-semitic views into an accomplished jewish stand-up comedian.

 Personal life

 Walter's sister was actress Jessica Walter.

-Walter is married to Patricia Sandgrund, with whom he has two children.
+Walter is married to Patricia Sandgrund, with whom he has two adopted children.